MirageNet/Mirage/doc/docs/examples/additive-scenes.md

 Click Client in the built instances.
 - WASDQE keys to move & turn your player capsule.
 - There are objects in the corners of the scene hidden by Proximity Checkers.
-- The big area in the middle is where the subscene will be loaded when you get near the shelter.
+- The big area in the middle is where the sub-scene will be loaded when you get near the shelter.
-- There are also networked objects inside the subscene, also with Proximity Checkers.
+- There are also networked objects inside the sub-scene, also with Proximity Checkers.
-- Since subscenes are only loaded for individual clients, other clients that are outside the middle Zone won't see what those in the subscene can see.
+- Since sub-scenes are only loaded for individual clients, other clients that are outside the middle Zone won't see what those in the sub-scene can see.
-- If you play a built instance as Host or Server and play as client in the editor, you'll see the subscene content load and unload in the hierarchy as you move in and out of the middle Zone.
+- If you play a built instance as Host or Server and play as a client in the editor, you'll see the sub-scene content load and unload in the hierarchy as you move in and out of the middle Zone.